 - Living benefits

-We quoted Northwestern Mutual life insurance online using the calculator on their website, resulting in price estimates between $1 a day and $3 a day, depending on your age, for $400,000 of term life insurance.
-However, you still need to speak to a financial professional in order to buy a policy or get a detailed price breakdown.
+Northwestern Mutual has a calculator on their site that will ask you questions about your family and financial situation in order to recommend you a coverage amount.
+However, you still need to speak to a financial professional in order to buy a policy or get a quote.

 Read the full review: Northwestern Mutual Life Insurance